-Receipt categories in the long-term fiscal projections include individual income taxes, Social Security and Medicare payroll taxes, and a residual remaining category of "other receipts."
-On the spending side, categories include: (1) discretionary spending that is funded through annual appropriations, such as spending for national security, and (2) mandatory (entitlement) spending that is generally financed with permanent or multi-year appropriations, such as spending for Social Security and Medicare.
-This year's projections for Social Security and Medicare are based on the same economic and demographic assumptions that underlie the 2017 Social Security and Medicare trustees' reports and the 2017 Statement of Social Insurance, while comparative information presented from last year's report is based on the 2016 Social Security and Medicare trustees' reports and the 2016 Statement of Social Insurance.
-Projections for the other categories of receipts and spending are consistent with the economic and demographic assumptions in the trustees' reports.
-The projections assume the continuance of current policy which, as is explained below, can be different than current law in cases where lawmakers have in the past periodically changed the law in a consistent way.
-Also, the projections are based on current policy as of September
+Receipt categories in the long-term fiscal projections include individual and corporation income taxes, Social Security and Medicare payroll taxes, and a residual remaining category of "other receipts."
+Non-interest spending categories include discretionary spending that is funded through annual appropriations, such as spending for national security; and mandatory (entitlement) spending that is generally funded with permanent or multi-year appropriations, such as spending for Social Security and Medicare.
+This year's projections for Social Security and Medicare are based on the same economic and demographic assumptions that underlie the 2019 Social Security and Medicare Trustees' Reports and the 2019 SOSI, while comparative information presented from last year's report is based on the 2018 Social Security and Medicare Trustees' Reports and the 2018 SOSI.
+Projections for the other categories of receipts and spending are consistent with the economic and demographic assumptions in the Trustees' Reports.
+The projections assume the continuance of current policy which, builds off current law, but can be different than current law in cases where lawmakers have in the past periodically changed the law in a consistent way.
+The specific assumptions that depart from current law and are used for the current policy basis of these projections are explained below.